 Pablo Diego José Ruiz Picasso was born in Malaga (southern Spain) in 1881.
 He moved to Barcelona with his family in 1895, when his father got a job as a teacher at the renowned La Llotja art school.

 For the next four years, Picasso lived between Barcelona and Paris.
-As he overcame his depression his paintings became more colorful.
+As he overcame his depression, his paintings became more colourful.
 In 1904 he met Fernande Olivier and decided to move to Paris permanently.
-He lived in France for the rest of his life and continued painting until he passed away in 1973, at the age of ninety one.
+He lived in France for the rest of his life and continued painting until he passed away in 1973 at the age of ninety-one.

 Homage to Picasso is located at Passeig de Picasso number 13, between the Ciutadella Park and El Born.

 How to get there

 The nearest metro stations are Arc de Triomf on the red line (L1) and Jaume I and Ciutadella Via Olimpica on the yellow line (L4).
 Tram T4 also stops nearby.

 - Ciutadella Park